denitiawan/electron-react-boilerplate-escpos/log-version.md

 [20808:0515/163518.053:ERROR:gpu_init.cc(523)] Passthrough is not supported, GL is disabled, ANGLE is

 ```
-USB is not found on escpos variable
+- USB is not found on escpos variable
+- Cannot find module 'serialport'
+- Can not find printer